Does Medicare Cover Hearing Aids?

 Since its inception, Medicare expressly hasn’t covered hearing aids.

 A solution beyond Medicare, the FDA Reauthorization Act of 2017, set the stage for affordable over-the-counter hearing aids to be approved by the Food and Drug Administration.
-In November of 2020, two senators encouraged the FDA to begin implementing it.
+Under current FDA rules, this category of devices can be sold directly to consumers either at physical stores or online without a medical exam or a fitting by an audiologist.

 But, as things now stand, the most extensive Medicare hearing aid coverage is available via Medicare Advantage.